• Skip to primary navigation

 • Add the wet ingredients to the dry ingredients a bit at a time, stirring to combine each time more wet ingredients are added.
 Continue until all of the pumpkin mixture has been incorporated.

-• Generously flour a flat surface and pour the batter out on top of it.
+• Generously flour a clean, flat surface and turn the batter out on top of it.
 Form the dough into a disc that is 8 inches around.
 Make sure that the disc is evenly shaped to ensure that all of the wedges are the same size and that they cook evenly.

 • Line a baking sheet with parchment paper.
 Carefully cut the disc into 8 evenly sized wedges (it should look like a pizza that has been cut into pieces).